TesserisPro/tgrid/TesserisPro.TGrid.Web/Content/TGridColumnPropertiesDescription.md

 ###data-g-member

-Describes what property in data should be displayed in current column and element in items provider.
+Sets the property name of the item in the data source items' array, which value should be displayed in the cell in the current column.

-**Value:** item's  property name, which value will be used for this grid column.
+**Value:** The item's property name, which value will be used for this grid column.

 **Default value:** there is no default value.

 **Example:**

 	<column data-g-member="Name"> </column>

-Javascript array of items, where every array element is javascript object with "Name" filed refferenced in column.
+A javascript array of items, where the every array element is a javascript object with the "Name" field.
+The "Name" field value is displayed in grid row in the column where the  **data-g-member** is set to "Name"

 	var items = [
         { Name: "John", Surname: "Doe", Age: "33" }